TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

 ## Accommodation/Differentiation

     * Advanced students can add in random events like cholera or snake bites.
     * Students can also have a list of travelers instead of just 1, where each traveler is affected differently by each action.
-* The planning phase of this project will be essential.
-* especially for students who you think may struggle with this project.
+    * The planning phase of this project will be essential, especially for students who you think may struggle with this project.
     * Provide more guidance and scaffolding to those students that need it.

 ## Grading